csparpa/pyowm/sphinx/usage-examples.md

 Be careful!
 You must provide a well-formatted configuration module for the library to work properly and your module must be in your PYTHONPATH.
 More on configuration modules formatting can be found [here](https://github.com/csparpa/pyowm/blob/master/pyowm/docs/usage-examples.md#wiki-the-configuration25-module).

 # Using a paid (pro) API key subscription
-If you purchased a pro subscription on the OWM web API, you can instantiate the global OWM like this:
+If you purchased a pro subscription on the OWM Weather API, you can instantiate the global OWM like this:

     >>> owm = pyowm.OWM('abcdef', subscription_type='pro')

 When instantiating paid subscription OWM objects, you must provide an API key.

-# OWM web API version 2.5 usage examples
+# OWM Weather API version 2.5 usage examples

 ### Setting a local cache provider
-The PyOWM library comes with a built-in support for local caches: OWM web API reponses can be cached in order to save time and bandwidth.
+The PyOWM library comes with a built-in support for local caches: OWM Weather API reponses can be cached in order to save time and bandwidth.
 The default configuration uses no cache, however the library contains a built-in simple LRU cache implementation that can be plugged in by changing the ``configuration25.py`` module and specifying a ``LRUCache`` class instance:

     ...
     # Cache provider to be used